nmshd/documentation/_includes/use-cases/use-case-consumption-succeed-an-identityattribute.md

 ## Parameters

 - `predecessorId`: the `id` of the RepositoryAttribute you want to succeed
-- The `successorContent` according to the parameters of an IdentityAttribute as described in the [data model]({% link _docs_integrate/data-model-overview.md %}#identityattribute), except for the `owner`, which is automatically set to your address
+- The `successorContent` according to the parameters of an IdentityAttribute as described in the [data model]({% link _docs_integrate/data-model-overview.md %}#identityattribute), except for the `owner`, which is automatically set to your Address

 ## On Success